bguo068/tskibd/README.md

 `tskibd` is a tool designed to calculate Identity by Descent (IBD) segments from genealogical trees represented in the [tree sequence](https://tskit.dev/tutorials/what_is.html#sec-what-is) format.
 It leverages the tskit C API library, which you can find at [tskit](https://github.com/tskit-dev/tskit) repository.

+## System requirements

+This software has been tested on MacOS and Linux operating systems.
+The dependencies (including version numbers) for compilation and execution are defined in the env.yml Conda recipe.
+Installation time is typically within a minute.

 ## Conda environment for compilation

 If you don't have `Conda` installed on your system, you can easily install it from [here](https://docs.conda.io/en/latest/miniconda.html).